 The Strong Interest Inventory is an assessment tool that helps identify your career interests.
 It will take approximately 40-45 minutes and costs $10 (payable by debit or credit card).
 Please make sure you have this much time set aside so you can complete the assessment in one sitting.
 You will receive the results of your assessment during the in-person workshop.
 To take this assessment, follow the link below and select the "Strong Interest Inventory" button in the options box.
 Take the Strong Interest Inventory

-(Note: A limited number of needs-based scholarships are available for those who are financially unable to pay the $10 cost.
+(Note: You must be a current WSU student to take the Strong Interest Inventory through this program.
+A limited number of needs-based assessment fee waivers are available for those who are financially unable to pay the $10 cost.
 Click here to apply for a scholarship).

 Work Values Self Assessment:The WSU Work Values Self Assessment is a free online activity that will help you identify the workplace qualities that you value most.
 It will take about 10-15 minutes to complete and no personal information other than your name is required.
 Please write down or take a picture of your top 10 values when you are finished and bring them to the workshop (step 2).
 Take the WSU Work Values Self Assessment

 Once you have completed both the Strong Interest Inventory and the Values Sort, go on to step 2.